ARjayawickrama/HomeStock/README.md

+🏠 HomeStock

-🏠 HomeStockHomeStock is a smart household management web application that empowers users to efficiently manage their home inventory, groceries, and essential items — all in one place.
+🏠 HomeStock is a smart household management web application that empowers users to efficiently manage their home inventory, groceries, and essential items — all in one place.

 ✨ Key Features